zookzook/elixir-mongodb-driver/README.md

 ```

 The background is that MongoDB always returns binarys as keys and structs use atoms as keys.
 For more information look at the module documentation `Mongo.Collection`.
 Of course, using the `Mongo.Collection` is not free.
 When loading and saving, the maps are converted into structures, which increases CPU usage somewhat.
 When it comes to speed, it is better to use the maps directly.

+## Breaking changes

+Prior to version 0.9.2 the dump function returns atoms as key.
+Since the dump function is the inverse function of load,
+which uses binary keys as default, the dump function should return binary keys as well.
+This increases the consistency and
+you can do:

+    l = Label.load(doc)
+    doc = Label.dump(l)
+    assert l == Label.load(doc)

 ## Using the Repo Module